BenjaminKobjolke/ActiveWindowHotkeys/README.md

 > ; ALL WINDOWS END

 The default hotkey to show the Help is `F10`
-There is also a global hotkey `F9` to move the mouse cursor to the center of the current window.
+There is also a global hotkey `shift F9` to move the mouse cursor to the center of the current window.

 ---